iamngoni/gitwhisper/README.md

 1. Checks if you have staged changes in your repository
 2. Retrieves the diff of your staged changes
 3. Sends the diff to the selected AI model
-4. Generates a commit message following the conventional commit format
+4. Generates a commit message following the conventional commit format with emojis
 5. Applies any prefix/ticket number if specified
 6. Submits the commit with the generated message